alice01m/API-Testing-Portfolio/README.md

 ### Steps to run the test

-  1. In Postman, insert the Endpoint.
+  1. In Postman, insert the Endpoint
-  2. Add required headers (x-rapidapi-key, x-rapidapi-host).
+  2. Add required headers (x-rapidapi-key, x-rapidapi-host)
-  3. Click on the "Send" button to execute the test.
+  3. Click on the "Send" button to execute the test
-  4. Review the results in Postman’s console to determine which tests were successful and which failed.
+  4. Review the results in Postman’s console to determine which tests were successful and which failed

 ### Test Details